Restigouche-Chaleur: History and geography

 The riding is bordered by Bathurst West-Beresford to the south, Campbellton-Dalhousie and Restigouche West to the west, and Chaleur Bay to the northeast.

 During the 53rd Legislative Assembly, Albert Doucet was removed from the Liberal cabinet on February 5, 1997 and then was removed from caucus in March of that year, due to comments criticizing NB Power, the Liberals' efforts to help Northern New Brunswick, and then Premier Frank McKenna's leadership.
 He sat as an independent until January 30, 1998 when he was accepted back into the Liberal fold.

-Current Member of the Legislative Assembly

-Roland Haché was MLA from 1999 until 2014, making him the most senior Liberal and tied with many Conservatives for second most senior MLA.
-Haché has announced he would not seek re-election in 2014.
-The current MLA for Restigouche-Chaleur is Daniel Guitard, elected in 2014, and re-elected in 2018.

 Members of the Legislative Assembly

-This riding has elected the following Members of Legislative Assembly:
+This riding has elected the following members of the Legislative Assembly: